systemdesignzallow/gosackDocumentation/database.md

 |Data arrive from one or few locations|Data arrive from many locations|
 |Manages structured data|Manages structured unstructured and semi-structured data.|
 |Supports complex transactions (with joins)|Supports simple transactions
-|single point of failure with failover|No single point of failure
+|single p INT of failure with failover|No single p INT of failure
 |Handles data in the moderate volume.|Handles data in very high volume
 |Centralized deployments|Decentralized deployments
 |Transactions written in one location|Transaction written in many locations